List of political parties in France

 This article contains a list of political parties in France.

 France has a multi-party political system: one in which the number of competing political parties is sufficiently large as to make it almost inevitable that, in order to participate in the exercise of power, any single party must be prepared to negotiate with one or more others with a view to forming electoral alliances and/or coalition agreements.

 The dominant French political parties are also characterised by a noticeable degree of intra-party factionalism, making each of them effectively a coalition in itself.

-Up until recently, the government of France had alternated between two rather stable coalitions:
+Until 2017, the government of France had alternated between two rather stable coalitions: